siemens/embb/README.md

 ### Quick Installation on Windows

-To generate and invoke the platform-specific build files, open a Visual Studio developer shell and change to the project's root directory.
+To generate and invoke the platform-specific build files, open a Developer Command Prompt for Visual Studio and change to the project's root directory.
 Create a subdirectory, where you want to build the library, e.g., "build", and change to that subdirectory.
 In the following, it is assumed that the project's root directory is the parent directory.
 Now you can generate the build files using CMake (a list of supported CMake generators can be displayed by typing `cmake --help`).
 For example:

     cmake -G "Visual Studio 14 2015" ..

-As the next step, compile EMB² using the generated build files:
+As the next step, compile EMB²:

     cmake --build . --config Release